 For mitigation measures to be cost-effective there needs to be a break-even point or a dollar value threshold where the investment in the mitigation measure equals or is below the average annual costs of the WVCs at the mitigation site.
 Huijser et al. (2009) thoroughly detailed these values for deer, elk and moose in North America.
-The number of deer-, elk-, and moose-vehicle collisions kilometer-1 year-1 were compared to the actual cost of different mitigation measures and the realized effectiveness of each technique.
+The number of deer, elk, and moose-vehicle collisions kilometer-1 year-1 were compared to the actual cost of different mitigation measures and the realized effectiveness of each technique.
 For example, if a road section averages 4.4 deer-vehicle collisions per kilometer per year, a combination of wildlife fencing, under- and overpasses, and jump-outs would be economically feasible, because the threshold value of 4.3 is exceeded (see Table 8).
-The threshold value for less costly mitigation of fencing, jump-outs and wildlife underpasses, however, is 3.2 deer-vehicle collisions per kilometer per year and their effectiveness at reducing WVCs, we can calculate the break-even point for any recommendations of different wildlife mitigation measure on the TCH in the study area based on their cost thresholds (Table 8).
+The threshold value for less costly mitigation of fencing, jump-outs and wildlife underpasses, however, is 3.2 deer-vehicle collisions per kilometer per year.
+Because we know the cost of different mitigation measures per year and their effectiveness at reducing WVCs, we can calculate the break-even point for any recommendations of different wildlife mitigation measure on the TCH in the study area based on their cost thresholds (Table 8).